- take an input (usually a number, date or category) and

 They’re typically used to transform (or ‘map’) data values into visual variables (such as position, length and colour).

-For example, suppose we have some data:
+For example, suppose you have some data:

-we can create a scale function using:
+you can create a scale function using:

 D3 creates a function